-According to BuzzFeed, Twitter’s super-secret Project Lightning will bring a new button on the Twitter app home screen that will take you to curated feed of events—like Coachella or a riot breaking out in Russia—featuring fast-loading photos and auto-playing videos.
+BuzzFeed, Twitter’s super-secret Project Lightning will bring a new button on the Twitter app home screen that will take you to curated feed of events—like Coachella or a riot breaking out in Russia—featuring fast-loading photos and auto-playing videos.
 You’ll be able to follow event collections to get updates on your Twitter feed without having to follow every Twitter user whose content is featured in the collection.
 That’s helpful so your feed won’t be cluttered with tweets after the big event ends.

 Each tweet, photo, or video featured in a Project Lightning collection will be selected by an editor on Twitter’s media team and will appear fullscreen on your smartphone.
 Project Lightning will also include Vines and Periscope streams in these collections, and it all will be visible even to non-Twitter users or when you’re not logged in to the platform.
 The new Twitter format will debut in the next few months.